Important Masterclass

 Another question is whether your financial status changed over the years, for better or worse?
 If your old will directed large sums to go to a charity but you no longer have those funds, it needs an update.

-Have you discussed the use of trusts with an estate planning attorney?
+Have you discussed the use of trusts with an experienced estate planning attorney?
 You might wish to set up a trust for beneficiaries to control how funds are disbursed over the years; the funds might come from an inherited IRA since the last time your will was updated.

 If you are in a committed relationship but not married, you can protect each other through estate planning.
 Unmarried partners have little or no inheritance rights.
 A trust could smooth the process of passing assets to an unmarried partner by keeping the estate out of probate court.
 A trust is also a private document, unlike a will, which becomes part of the public record once it goes through probate.
 If there are family members who you believe might challenge the will, a trust is likely the better option.